xAirx/ReactWebShopProject/README.md

     - Persistance + Session Storage

     - State Normalization
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
 # DEVLOG

       Added Storybook and Styled Components + proptypes + Typescript

       Added Storybook, addons knobs, actions, and addon-info, actions, viewport addon, storysource, themes.

       Added Styled Components and going to move on to adding theming with inclusion of storybook.

       Added Typescript typescript is currently used for defining consts in our shared folder containing our "global styles" for our styled components, styleguide.

       Added Types for styledcomponents @types/styled-components

       Refactored Sentry component away from app.js and tested it works.

+      Added TS for ESLINT and Configs.

+      Added Snapshot testing for Storybook and npmtest, for uniformity. between components and storybook.